dylanico/car-dealer-cli/README.md

 ## Requirements

--   List of hundreds of car.
+-   List of hundreds of cars.
 With specifications.
 -   Damages, Document, Illegal Car (low cost but risky).
 -   Modern Luxuries Cars (high cost).
 -   Purchase car repair (if any) and sell (to a bot).